aofdev/aofdev/README.md

 <br/>
 <br/>

-I'm Visarut Phusua, a Full Stack Developer 🚀 from Thailand, who is passionate about technologies beside's programming, I enjoy traveling and watching a movie.
+I'm Visarut Phusua, a Full Stack Developer from Thailand who is interested in a wide range of technologies.
+I enjoy making a project open source.
+Aside from programming, I enjoy traveling and watching movies.

 <br/>

 **Talking about Personal Stuffs:**